 the center catches a pass that has not been tipped.

-Female play violation - A 5 yard penalty for female play violation will be assessed on the offense and the down shall be lost, though the subsequent play will remain a female play, if on a designated female play, the offense fails to utilize a female player as defined in the general rules section.
-If a male quarterback is sacked on a female play, it shall not constitute a penalty for a female play violation and the offense shall not be penalized additional yardage; however, the subsequent play will again be designated as a female play.
+Female play violation - The previous play shall be nullified and a female play violation will be assessed on the offense and the down shall be lost, though the subsequent play will remain a female play, if on a designated female play, the offense fails to utilize a female player as defined in the general rules section.
+If a male quarterback is sacked on a female play, the subsequent play will again be designated as a female play.

 Illegal forward pass/quarterback run - A 10 yard penalty will be assessed on the offense and the down shall be lost if the quarterback: